Gus Malzahn: Tulsa

+Malzahn was announced as the new assistant head coach, offensive coordinator, and quarterbacks coach in January 2007.
 During the 2007 season, Malzahn emerged as one of the premier offensive coordinators in the nation, as Tulsa ranked first in the nation in total yards per game, ahead of Texas Tech and Hawaii, and with a more balanced attack than both teams.
-The Golden Hurricane also ranked 3rd in the nation in passing and led their conference in scoring.
+The Golden Hurricane also ranked third in the nation in passing and led their conference in scoring.
 Tulsa became the first team in NCAA history to have a 5,000-yard passer, a 1,000-yard rusher and three 1,000-yard receivers in a single season.

 After the regular season, Malzahn interviewed for the open position at Arkansas once Nutt resigned in November 2007.

 In 2008, Tulsa was once again the nation's most prolific attack, leading with nearly 7,980 total yards of offense averaging 570 yards per game.
 The Golden Hurricane were ranked second in the nation in scoring behind Oklahoma, scoring over 47 points per game.
 Tulsa not only ranked second in the nation in scoring that year, but finished with the second highest scoring offense in the history of major college football.
-The offense was also the nation's most balanced attack, ranking fifth in the nation in rushing and 9th in passing.
-The Tulsa quarterbacks finished third in the nation in passing efficiency, behind only Oklahoma and Texas.
+The offense was also the nation's most balanced attack, ranking fifth in the nation in rushing and ninth in passing.
+Tulsa quarterbacks David Johnson and G. J. Kinne finished third in the nation in passing efficiency, behind only Oklahoma and Texas.